Trump Gets Slammed On Twitter After Writing He Should Have Left LaVar Bell’s Son LiAngelo In Jail In China

 As seen in the below tweet from Trump’s verified Twitter account, Trump wrote that in the wake of the three basketball players returning home from China — being “saved from years in jail” — LiAngelo’s dad LaVar would not accept what Trump allegedly did for the young men.
 As a result Trump wrote that LaVar must think “shoplifting is no big deal,” and that Trump should have left the young men in jail in China.

-The melee stems from an incident that occurred earlier in November, when LiAngelo, Cody and Jalen were placed under arrest and suspected of shoplifting sunglasses.
+The melee stems from an incident that occurred earlier in November, when LiAngelo, Cody, and Jalen were placed under arrest and suspected of shoplifting sunglasses.
 The alleged theft happened prior to the UCLA season opener game in Shanghai.
 After the three men were left in China whilst their teammates returned to the U.S., the trio ended up being released after the incident was “resolved to the satisfaction of the Chinese authorities.”

 Now that the three basketball players are out of China and saved from years in jail, LaVar Ball, the father of LiAngelo, is unaccepting of what I did for his son and that shoplifting is no big deal.
 I should have left them in jail!